Director(s): Jason Bateman, Cherien Dabis, Amanda Marsalis, Benjamin Semanoff, Alik Sakharov

 Although Bateman’s performance is magnificent, it is overshadowed by the performances of Laura Linney and Julia Garner.
 Linney achieves a career high as Wendy Byrde.
 She embodies the persona of a crime wife.
 Her intensity will leave you at the edge of your seat.
 New York native Garner has been a series’ standout since the pilot.
 Garner portrays Ruth Langmore, one of Ozark’s backwoods, trailer trash families.
 Her spunky midwestern attitude is a perfect contrast to the Byrde’s city life style.
 Although the series is littered with amazing performances, the season stand out is Ton Pelphrey as Ben Davis.
 Pelphrey embodies the emotional turmoil of one suffering from bipolar disorder.
 Pelphrey’s performance reaches sporadic and energetic highs with emotional and heart breaking lows.
 His execution as Ben Davis is riveting and poignant.
 With an overabundance of top performances, Pelphrey stands above the rest.

 Netflix’s Ozark is one of the streaming services’ highest achievements.
 With the world of streaming television growing exponentially, Netflix looks to remain on top with this gritty and dark crime drama.
 Partnered with a amazing writing, excellent directing, and standout performances, Ozark looks to be a major player in the television landscape.
 There is an ever- growing desire for more Ozark.
 Critics and audiences agree the show is their go-to crime drama.
+As for me, I loved watching it on my newly purchased TV bed from tvbedstore.co.uk.
 Season three has some pacing issues in regards to crisis fatigue.
 While one problem piles on another, sometimes very little room is left to catch your breath.
 In spite of this minor issue, season three of the series reaches its emotional peak.